Julien Leclercq (snooker player)

 Julien Leclercq (born 3 February 2003) is a Belgian professional snooker player.

 Leclercq turned professional in 2022 after winning the Q Tour Playoff and gained a two-year tour card for the 2022–23 and 2023–24 snooker seasons.

+Leclercq is one of the tallest snooker players on the professional circuit at 197 centimetres (6'6") and goes by the nickname "The Belgian Beast".